ralna/GALAHAD/doc/Julia/rst-dir/struct_hash_inform_type.rst

 return status.
 Possible values are:

+* **0**

-* 0 The initialization, insertion or deletion was succesful.
+  The initialization, insertion or deletion was successful.

-* -1.
+* **-1**

   An allocation error occurred.
 A message indicating the offending array is written on unit control.error, and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.

-* -2.
+* **-2**

   A deallocation error occurred.
 A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.

-* -99.
+* **-99**

   The current dictionary is full and should be rebuilt with more space.

 .. index:: pair: variable; alloc_status
 .. _doxid-structhash__inform__type_1a4335d5f44067aca76d5fff71eeb7d381: